-A typical laser driver with 5% efficiency, would require a target gain of 300 to achieve $\eta G=15$.
+Current concepts for high-power lasers for ICF fusion energy have projected efficiencies of 5-10%.
+Such a driver would require a target gain of 125-250 for a commercially viable power plant.
+Target gains near the lower end of this range appear feasible based on current results from the target physics program.
+Prospects for gains nearer the upper end of this range require success of much more speculative ideas.
 One cannot rule out inventions; a much more efficient laser or much higher gain targets.
-However, without assuming such an invention, a principal argument for heavy ions, and against lasers, is embodied in the above calculation.
+However, without assuming such an invention, a significant argument for heavy ions is the relaxed targetgain requirement.
 Other important arguments are the reliability and durability of the accelerator and focussing system.
 Protection of the final focussing magnets from neutron damage appears feasible; protection of the final optic elements remains a principal concern for laser drivers.
 As noted earlier, the illumination geometry is more favorable for heavy ion accelerators.
 Of course, all these arguments presuppose that the cost of an accelerator system is low enough to allow the economic generation of power, though it should be noted that accelerator beams can be switched from one chamber to the next sequentially, allowing one accelerator to serve up to about four or more chambers.

+Other Applications:

-Other Applications: There is no question that the least economic use for a 14 MeV neutron is to convert its energy to hot water to spin a turbine generator.
+There is no question that the least economic use for a 14 MeV neutron is to convert its energy to hot water to spin a turbine generator.
 Other possibilities include:

 - 1. Fission-fusion hybrids.
-Unenriched uranium or thorium can be used with the flux of neutrons from a fusion reactor to generate much more power than is possible just from the fusion reaction itself. - 2.
+Natural uranium or thorium can be used with the flux of neutrons from a fusion reactor to generate much more power than is possible just from the fusion reaction itself. - 2.
 Fission fuel breeding.
 The supply of enrichable uranium will not support a large increase in nuclear power generation.
 That is why the complex breeder reactors were being developed some years ago, before the decline in the nuclear power industry.
-Because of the high flux of 14 MeV neutrons from a fusion device, some studies have shown that one ICF fuel breeder could supply fuel for more than ten conventional light water reactors. - 3.
+Because of the high flux of 14 MeV neutrons from a fusion device, some studies have shown that one ICF fuel breeder could supply fuel for more than ten conventional light water reactors.^[19] - 3.
 Fission product transmutation.
 There have been a couple of recent studies about using accelerator generated neutrons for reactor waste transmutation.
-One of these, the Accelerator for Transmutation of Waste and Energy Production, (ATW), has been developed into a formal proposal.^[19] In a recent paper, Dr. Ronald Martin (who was one of the pioneers of work on Heavy Ion Fusion) has shown how a fusion-fission burner could be used effectively for waste transmuting.^[20] A single facility could conceivably process the waste from several light water reactors.
+One of these, the Accelerator for Transmutation of Waste and Energy Production, (ATW), has been developed into a formal proposal.^[20] Ronald Martin (who was one of the pioneers of work on Heavy Ion Fusion) has shown how a fusion-fission burner could be used effectively for waste transmuting.^[21] A single facility could conceivably process the waste from several light water reactors.
 He notes that only a small percentage of the funds now being spent on waste storage, guards, studies and burial projects, would be far more than is being spent on all of fusion, and could easily fund the construction of a prototype fusion-fission transmutation project.

 Fusion scientists have never had much enthusiasm for mixing into the politics and technology of fission power.
 Both are very messy areas and the environmental desirability of pure fusion has always been a leading selling point.
-Nevertheless, the economics of pure fusion is difficult, and the fact is that large amounts of reactor waste do exist, and concern about waste is one of the principal impediments to wider development of nuclear power.^[21] Thus one should consider carefully the proposal that Heavy Ion Fusion may have an important application here, especially if the requirements on accelerator driver and target performance are less demanding.
+Nevertheless, the economics of pure fusion is difficult, and the fact is that a large amount of reactor waste does exist, and concern about waste is one of the principal impediments to wider development of nuclear power.^[22] Thus one should consider carefully the proposal that Heavy Ion Fusion may have an important application here, especially if the requirements on accelerator driver and target performance are less demanding than for pure fusion.